Nolanville Fire Department to be created, officials say

-Nolanville city officials want to move away from the existing Bell County fire department that serves the Nolanville are, and create a bona fide city fire department with both paid and volunteer firefighters.
+Nolanville city officials want to move away from the existing Bell County fire department that serves the Nolanville area, and create a bona fide city fire department with both paid and volunteer firefighters.

 “After a thorough evaluation of Central Bell County Fire and Rescue’s performance and financial practices, the City of Nolanville determined earlier this year that it is in the best interest of its residents to transition to a more reliable and transparent fire department consisting of paid and volunteer firefighters to assume fire and rescue responsibilities in the community,” according to the news release.
 “Additionally, like many communities around the country, Nolanville has encountered the side effects of the nation’s rising medical transfer costs when the City’s long-time ambulance company, Acadian, increased its fees from $60,000 per term to an alarming $60,000 per month.